advanced-computer-lab/It-s-Not-A-Bug-It-s-A-Feature/README.md

 ## In the Home Page, you can:

-### A) Search for Departure Flights:
+### A) Specify your Round Trip Details:
-In the home page you can specify some search criteria (Date, Cabin Class, Number of Travellers), and then click "Search" in order to find departure flights that match your preferences.
+In the home page you can specify the dates of your departure and return, cabin class, number of travellers, and then click "Search" in order to find departure flights that match your preferences.

+### B) Choose Departure Flight:
+After clicking search, a list of all departure flights matching your search criteria will be displayed, from which you can choose your preferred departure flight.

-### B) Search for Return Flights:
+### C) Choose Return Flight:
-Next, you can search for a return flight after specifying the search criteria of your return flight.
+After choosing a departure flight, click 'return flight' to view the list of return flights that match your search criteria, from which you can choose your preferred return flight.

-### C) Reserve a flight:
+### D) Reserve a flight:
-Next you can reserve a flight by clicking "Reserve".
+Next, you can reserve a flight by clicking 'Confirm Reservation'.

 If you are not logged in, you will be prompted your username and password first.

 If you do not have an account click "I Don't Have an Account" so you can sign up.

+## In the Profile Page, you can:

+### A)Change Your Personal Details

+### B) View Your Upcoming Flights:

+#### a) Cancel Reservation

+#### b) Edit Reservation

+##### 1) Change Seats

+##### 2) Change Departure Flight

+##### 3) Change Return Flight

+#### c) Email Yourself Your Trip Itenrary

 ### Find News About Our Top Destinations:
 If you scroll down, you will find some interesting news about OverReact's top 3 destinations.